bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 3.5.2:
   Security fix: checking participant against a session-key.
 Please read the section Administrator / Security fix in version 3.5.2.
   Security fix: check if a quiz/poll is allowed on a page.
 Therefore, the defaultQuizUid was removed in the settings!

+3.5.3
+  Replaced invocation of PersistenceManager with DI #46.